Trimetazidine: Drug banned by WADA makes 'your heart work more efficiently' - KTVZ

 By Hannah Ritchie and George Ramsay, CNN

-Controversy surrounding a drugs tests — reportedly taken in December — that has only come to light during the Winter Olympics in Beijing continues to delay the medal ceremony of the figure skating team event, which was won by the Russian Olympic Committee (ROC).
+Controversy surrounding Russian figure skater Kamila Valieva’s failed drug test, which was taken in December but has only come to light during the Winter Olympics in Beijing, continues to delay the medal ceremony of the figure skating team event.

-Russian newspaper RBC Sport reported on Wednesday that a member of the ROC’s figure skating team tested positive for trimetazidine, according to a source familiar with the situation and a source in the Russian Figure Skating Federation.
+On Friday, the International Testing Agency (ITA) confirmed that Valieva had previously tested positive for the banned heart drug trimetazidine, commonly used to treat people with angina.

-Multiple sources have told CNN Sports Analyst Christine Brennan that the athlete from the figure skating team event on the Russian Olympic Committee (ROC) who tested positive for a prohibited substance is a minor.
+The failed test only came to light during the Winter Olympics and after Valieva and the Russian Olympic Committee (ROC) won gold in the figure skating team event ahead of the USA and Japan.
+It remains unclear if the gold medal will be revoked.

 What is trimetazidine?